Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Vitis_ToolFlow.md

 #### AI Engine Graph Creation Overview:

-aiecompiler (v++ -c --mode aie) is used to compile the AI Engine graph and kernel files.
+The Vitis AIE compiler (v++ -c --mode aie) is used to compile the AI Engine graph and kernel files.
 The compiler settings can be driven by using a configuration (<>.cfg) file.
-The aiecompiler generates AI Engine graph applications (libadf.a) and a Work directory as an output.
+The AIE compiler generates AI Engine graph applications (libadf.a) and a Work directory as an output.

 ```mermaid
 graph TD;